Appleseed (manga): Tie-in books

 In November 1988, Bandai published Appleseed Reader: Shiro Masamune's Vsual World containing live-action depictions of Deunan and Briareos and various background information about world of Appleseed.

 Shirow produced the Appleseed Databook, a detailed look into the history, the people, and the technology found in the world of Appleseed, published by Seishinsha in May 1990.
 The book includes the short story titled "Called Game".
 It was released in English by Dark Horse Comics in September 1995.
 Seishinsha re-released Appleseed Databook with additional art as Appleseed ID ("Illustration & Data") in July 2001 and Dark Horse published it in English in December 2007.

 Appleseed Hypernotes was serialized in Comic Gaia, followed by a collected volume in 1996.
 The Hypernotes consist of a four chapter story followed by technical information about the world, mechs, and equipment much like Appleseed Databook.
 An English language version of Appleseed Hypernotes was serialized in Dark Horse Comics' Super Manga Blast.
 One of the terms for Hypernotes publication stated that Appleseed Hypernotes could not be released in English in collected format.
 The reason for this is because Shirow was unsatisfied with the work and wanted to fix it before releasing it as a complete book for English readers.
 Dark Horse eventually released an English trade paperback of Hypernotes in October 2007.

+Pandora in the Crimson Shell: Ghost Urn, based on a concept by Masamune Shirow, with editorial contributions by Shirow in every tankobon volume, and written and illustrated by Kōshi Rikudō, was published from 2012 to 2024.
+The series was conceived as an effort to officially merge the already connected universes of Appleseed and Ghost in the Shell, with the long-stalled Glitch Witch envisioned as the second half of that story.